Inside-out cross-covariance for spatial multivariate data: Inside-out cross-covariance

-Finally, \modelname\ allows outcome-specific nuggets without impacting the validity of the resulting cross-covariance matrix function.
-We refer to the nugget as the variance of spatially uncorrelated measurement error.
+Finally, \modelname\ allows outcome-specific nugget effects without impacting the validity of the resulting cross-covariance matrix function.
 Because the measurement error process may be unrelated to the underlying multivariate spatial process, we seek flexibility in modeling nugget effects independently from other model components.
-Suppose for each $j=1,\dots, q$ we let $\rho_j(\bl, \bl') = \rho_j^*(\bl, \bl') + \tau^2_j \mathbb{1}_{\{\bl=\bl'\}}$.
-Then, if $\bl=\bl'$ then $C_{jj}(\bl, \bl) = \sigma_{jj} + \sigma_{jj} \tau^2_j$, therefore we directly interpret $\sigma_{jj}\tau^2_j$ as the nugget term for the $j$th variable.
-The fact that we are defining $\rho_j(\cdot,\cdot)$ as a covariance function rather than a correlation function has no impact on the validity of the resulting \modelname\ model; in the Appendix, we show that \modelname\ can be defined on the basis of $q$ univariate covariance functions without compromising the validity of the approach.
-Because \modelname\ allows outcome-specific nuggets, it is more flexible than a \lmc.
-In a \lmc, nuggets are linearly combined into correlated measurement error for the outcomes.
-In fact, the \lmc\ can be expressed as $\by(\bl) = \bA (\bv(\bl) + \bnu(\bl))$ where $\bv(\bl)$ is the $k$-variate spatial GP and $\bnu(\bl) \iidsim N(\bzero, \bD_{\nu})$.
-Then, $\by(\bl) = \bA \bv(\bl) + \bA \bnu(\bl)$ implies that the measurement error has covariance $\bA\bD_{\nu}\bA^\top$, resulting in considerable inflexibility due to its dependence on $\bA$.
-A \lmc\ cross-covariance for a prior process in a latent model resolves this problem, but that leads to added computational complexity due to the presence of high-dimensional latent variables.
+Suppose for each $j=1,\dots, q$ we let $\rho_j(\bl, \bl') = (1-\alpha) \rho_j^*(\bl, \bl') + \alpha\mathbb{1}_{\{\bl=\bl'\}}$, where $\alpha\in(0,1)$.
+This parametrization leads to a decomposition of $C_{jj}(\bl, \bl)=\sigma_{ii}$ into purely spatial variance $\sigma_{ii}(1-\alpha)$ and nugget effect $\sigma_{ii}\alpha$.
+It is possible to parametrize each $\rho_j(\bl, \bl')$ more freely; in the Supplement, we show that \modelname\ can be defined on the basis of $q$ univariate covariance functions without compromising the validity of the approach.